Kamote35/-LBYARCH-MP2-CASTILLO-CORPUZ-X86-C-Interface/README.md

 Since the looping is done in C language and the assembly function is being called for every iteration, the average execution time is more faster than expected.
 ## Short Analysis of Performance
 Performing a benchmark of the program, we saw that the time complexity of the function written in assembly executes in the **nanoseconds** range given a small input size, which is typical of algorithms written in assembly.
->Additionally, benchmarking multiple inputs seen from the Execution Time section, we see that the time complexity of the algorithm roughly follows an O(n) growth.
+>Additionally, benchmarking input size in the hundreds to thousands seen from the *Execution Time section*, we see that the time complexity of the algorithm roughly follows an O(n) growth.